Threat Intelligence and Advanced Persistent Threats

 The MITRE ATT&CK Framework

-MITRE ATT&CK is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
-Security teams use it to understand how attackers operate and map their detections.
+MITRE ATT&CK is a public knowledge base of adversary tactics and techniques drawn from real-world observations.
+Security teams use it to understand how attackers operate and to map their detections.

 SIMPLIFIED MITRE ATT&CK KILL CHAIN — common attacker progression RECON LinkedIn, OSINT org research INITIAL ACCESS Phishing, exploit ESTABLISH FOOTHOLD Backdoor, C2 PRIVILEGE ESCALATION Gain admin rights LATERAL MOVEMENT Spread through network DATA EXFILTRATION Steal target data MISSION COMPLETE Ransomware / espionage